alexanderjt3/techgear/DEVELOPER_GUIDE.md

 Now we'll create the Next.js server that exposes the MCP endpoint and serves widget HTML.

+### Overview

+In this section, we'll build the MCP server using Next.js App Router.
+This server has three main responsibilities:

+1. **MCP Endpoint (`/mcp`)**: HTTP route that handles JSON-RPC requests from ChatGPT
+2. **Widget HTML Serving**: Next.js pages that render widget HTML for ChatGPT iframes
+3. **Widget Registry**: Configuration system that dynamically loads enabled widgets

+The architecture consists of:
+- **Next.js API Route**: Handles MCP protocol requests and responses
+- **Widget Configuration**: Central registry (`mcp.config.ts`) listing all widgets
+- **Widget Preview Pages**: Standalone pages for testing widgets during development
+- **Critical Configuration**: Settings that ensure widgets render correctly in ChatGPT

+**Key features**:
+- **Dynamic widget loading**: Widgets are loaded from configuration, not hardcoded
+- **Development-friendly**: Preview pages let you test widgets without ChatGPT
+- **Production-ready**: Proper configuration for deployment to Vercel or other platforms
+- **Type-safe**: Full TypeScript integration with widget packages

 ### Step 1: Initialize Next.js App

+**Purpose**: Create a Next.js 15 application with App Router, TypeScript, and Tailwind CSS.
+This provides the foundation for both the MCP endpoint and widget preview pages.

 ```bash
 cd packages/mcp